-Kazakhstan unrest: Troops told to fire without warning
+Kazakhstan unrest: Troops ordered to fire without warning

 - Published

-Kazakhstan's authoritarian leader says he has authorised security forces to "fire without warning" amid a violent crackdown on anti-government protests.
+Kazakhstan's authoritarian leader says he has ordered security forces to "fire without warning", amid a violent crackdown on anti-government protests.

 President Kassym-Jomart Tokayev also said "20,000 bandits" had attacked the main city of Almaty, the epicentre of protests sparked by a fuel price hike.